CS Universitatea Craiova

 U Craiova 1948 Club Sportiv, commonly known as Universitatea Craiova (/ro/), CS U Craiova, U Craiova, or simply Craiova, is a Romanian professional football club based in Craiova, Dolj County.
-It competes in the Liga I, the top tier of Romanian league system.
+It competes in the Liga I, the top tier of the Romanian league system.

-Initially founded in 1948 as the football section of the CSU Craiova sports club, it was part of the club until 1991, when its berth in the league championship was taken by FC U Craiova following privatisation.
-Between 1948 and 1991, Universitatea had won four national titles and five national cups.
-In the next two decades, FC U was reorganised several times and disaffiliated, which led to it being retroactively deemed an unofficial successor to the old entity.
-In 2013, the sports club reinstated its football department, which asserts the history and trophies of the original Universitatea Craiova.
-They have since been backed up by several court orders and the Liga Profesionistă de Fotbal, but the record remains subject of legal dispute with another reestablished FC U team.
+Initially founded in 1948 as the football section of the CSU Craiova sports organisation, it remained within the structure until 1991, when its league place was taken by FC U Craiova following privatisation.
+Between 1948 and 1991, the club won four championship titles and five national cups.
+Following a series of reorganisations and the eventual disaffiliation of FC U, the sports club re-established its football section in 2013.
+The current entity asserts the honours of the original Universitatea Craiova, a position recognised by several court rulings and the Liga Profesionistă de Fotbal, although they remain disputed by an also re-established FC U Craiova side.
 (Note: As of November 2017, LPF attributes all Universitatea Craiova trophies won between 1948 and 1991 to the CS U entity.
-FC U's only major trophy would be the 1992–93 Cupa României, although it is also claimed by the former.
-Another court order from 2018 suggested that neither of the current clubs actually hold the original honours.)
+FC U's only major trophy is the 1992–93 Cupa României, although this is also claimed by the former.
+A separate ruling in 2018 indicated that neither entity definitively holds the original honours.)

-In 2018, "the White and Blues" won the Cupa României, representing their first trophy following refoundation, and in 2021 won their first Supercupa României.
-On the European stage, Universitatea Craiova's best performances are reaching the semi-finals of the 1982–83 UEFA Cup and the quarter-finals of the 1981–82 European Cup.
-It was the first Romanian team to reach the semi-finals of a UEFA tournament and remain the only one to have knocked out at least one club from each of the five strongest countries in European football—England, France, Germany, Italy, and Spain.
-In the 2025–26 season, Craiova reached the league phase of a European competition for the first time, after defeating İstanbul Başakşehir in the Conference League play-off round.
+In 2018, the club won the national cup, its first trophy following refoundation, and in 2021 secured its first supercup title.
+In European competitions, Craiova reached the semi-finals of the 1982–83 UEFA Cup and the quarter-finals of the 1981–82 European Cup.
+It was the first Romanian team to reach the semi-finals of a UEFA competition and remains the only one to have eliminated teams from each of the five major European leagues—England, France, Germany, Italy, and Spain.
+In the 2025–26 season, the club qualified for the league phase of a European competition for the first time, following success in the Conference League play-off round.

-"The Students" play their home matches at the Stadionul Ion Oblemenco, which has a capacity of 30,929.
-Craiova has several rivalries, the most notable being the one with Dinamo București.
+"The White-Blues" play their home matches at the Stadionul Ion Oblemenco, which has a capacity of 30,929.
+They maintain several rivalries, most notably with Dinamo București.